Panasonic says Tesla business to be profitable, boosts profit outlook

 The Japanese electronics conglomerate is also planning to add a new production line at the Nevada factory it owns with Tesla, and is looking at building a lithium-ion battery business in Norway in a bid to tap European carmakers.

-The Japanese company, which gets revenue from diverse product lines, said it was also benefiting from pandemic-driven buying of home appliances and sales of 5G equipment.
-But these were offset by weakness in businesses such as in-flight entertainment systems and display panels.
+The Japanese company, which gets revenue from product lines ranging from bicycles to hair dryers, said it was also benefiting from pandemic-driven buying of home appliances and sales of 5G equipment.
+But these were offset by weakness in businesses such as in-flight entertainment systems.

 Its new forecast of 230 billion yen ($2.2 billion) for the year to end-March - up from 150 billion yen - is still 22% below the previous year.

+More than a third of that profit will come from sales of appliances.

-Panasonic’s shift away from its low-profit home electronics business to focus on housing fixtures, car electronics and batteries for electric vehicles has been overseen by outgoing Chief Executive Kazuhiro Tsuga.
+Under outgoing Chief Executive Kazuhiro Tsuga, Panasonic has shifted away from its low-profit home electronics business to focus on housing fixtures, car electronics and batteries for electric vehicles.

 The company announced in November that Tsuga would step down in April after nine years at the helm and that Yuki Kusumi, the current head of its automotive business, would take over.